fabiomattei/uddocs/_docs/form.md

 The properties of the **field** object are:

 * label: the descriptive text associated to the field the user can read
-* type: the type of the field [textfield, textarea, currency, date, dropdown, sqldropdown, hidden, submitbutton]
+* type: the type of the field [textfield, numeric, textarea, currency, date, dropdown, sqldropdown, hidden, submitbutton]
 * name: html name attrbute associated to the field
 * placeholder: html placeholder attrbute associated to the field
 * sqlfield: used in case we need to load data in a field that comes from a query